tkc004/RadHydropy/docs/validation.rst

    ruff format --check .
    mypy

+At the baseline commit, both Ruff commands pass.
+Strict mypy covers only its configured file list, currently 93 source, tool, and example-utility files.

 The configured mypy file list is intentionally focused on the typed runtime, IO, solver, diagnostics, and supporting tools.
 Do not treat an unconfigured module as covered by the mypy command.